Hypernova-Oy/emb-toveri/Blender/README.md

 Uses the excellent MeasureIt-plugin for Blender.
 Enable it before loading these schematics.

 Then go to the MeasureIt-submenu and show measurements.

+FILES:
+  Enclosure3D.stl contains all the pieces you need.
+All the separate pieces are readily assembled to be 3D printed.
+  Author recommends Shapeways.com and their "White Strong and Flexible"-material for verified results.

+  enclosure_3d_printable.blend is the master 3D-model with all relevant components modelled.
+  It helps a lot when designing the interior space usage.

+  screw\ profiles.blend contains the https://en.wikipedia.org/wiki/ISO_metric_screw_thread profiles used in the model to print the screw threads.
+Screw threads help a lot when assembling all the components.